JubaDwidar/GamesArena/README.md

 # GamesArena

-GamesArena is VideoGame Paltform that shows all Games based on its genre with alot of details about each game.
+GamesArena is a Video Game Paltform that shows all Games based on its genre with alot of details about each game.

 # Challenge description